mgeisler/version-sync/README.md

-# version-sync
+# Keep your Version Numbers in Sync with Cargo.toml

 [![](https://img.shields.io/crates/v/version-sync.svg)][crates-io]
 [![](https://docs.rs/version-sync/badge.svg)][api-docs]
 [![](https://travis-ci.org/mgeisler/version-sync.svg?branch=master)][travis-ci]
 [![](https://ci.appveyor.com/api/projects/status/jvvihnnct0pubudv?svg=true)][appveyor]

-The `version-sync` crate is a simple crate that will help you remember to update the versions numbers in your `README.md` file.
+The `version-sync` crate will help you keep your version numbers in sync with the crate version defined in `Cargo.toml`.

+Rust projects typically reference this version number in several places, such as the `README.md` file.
+The `version-sync` crate makes it easy to add an integration test that checks that `README.md` is updated when the crate version changes.

 ## Usage